ITRS-Group/cordial/tools/geneos/USAGE.md

 Geneos components can use TLS to encrypt traffic between each other and also for external access.
 The creation and maintenance of public certificates has improved with LetsEncrypt but as the vast majority of Geneos implementations will be on private networks this is not a real option.
 Instead the `geneos tls` sub-system lets you work with local certificates, create a certificate authority and instance certificates and keys and renew them when required.

-Supporting internal corporate certificates is currently limited, the commands in this section are intended to be for a self-contained set of certificates and keys.
+Supporting internal corporate certificates is currently limited, and the commands in this guide are intended for self-contained set of certificates and keys.

 ### `geneos tls list`